nuxeo-sandbox/nuxeo-slack/README.md

 # Features

-This plugin contains an [automation operation](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) to post messages on Slack
+This plugin contains an [automation operation](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) to post messages on Slack.
+To access the automation operation, you need to add the **Nuxeo Slack Integration** package in the **Application Definition** menu of your Nuxeo Studio project.
+The automation operation is visible in the `Notification` category.

 The operation takes three parameters:
 * `channel`: the channel name where to post.
 Ignored if the nuxeoUsername parameter is used